VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 if `-remoteWrite.disableOnDiskQueue` command-line flag is specified.
 It may also read buffered data from `-remoteWrite.tmpDataPath` on startup.

-When `-remoteWrite.disableOnDiskQueue` command-line flag is set, then `vmagent` may send the same samples multiple times to the configured remote storage if it cannot keep up with the data ingestion rate.
+When `-remoteWrite.disableOnDiskQueue` command-line flag is set, `vmagent` may send the same samples multiple times to the configured remote storage if it cannot keep up with the data ingestion rate.
 In this case the [deduplication](https://docs.victoriametrics.com/#deduplication) must be enabled on all the configured remote storage systems.